 Tucson is 3 hours from the ocean.

 Like many Black Arizonans, my grandparents migrated from Texas during the Depression.
 Family legend has it that they were on their way to California but my grandfather took a sudden liking to Tucson so decided to stay – my grandmother never forgave him even after death.

 As an adult, Dad used to go on regular fishing trips to Guaymas with his buddy Mr. Summers.
 They rarely caught anything but he would always bring home the sweet jumbo shrimp some professional fishermen wrangled.
 Sadly, I don’t see shrimp that large anymore, but I make do with any wild caught sighted.
 Fried fish is a summertime treat of the African Heritage Diet.
 I combined two joyful childhood memories to create the easily achieved Guaymas Shrimp.
 A really good Potato Salad and some Vegan Ranch Style Beans will meld quite nicely as a meal.

 Camarones Fritos or Fried Shrimp

 1 1/2 teaspoon Tony Chachere’s Seasoning

 3 Tablespoons Organic Avocado Oil

 Thaw shrimp to room temperature, pat dry with a paper towel.
 Heat oil in a large frying pan to medium heat.
-Salt shrimp on both sides.
-Combine flour and seasonings.
+Sprinkle salt, onion powder and garlic powder on both sides of the shrimp.
+Combine flour and Tony Chachere’s.
 Beat eggs in a bowl.
 Dip shrimp into the flour, then egg, then flour again.
 Cook shrimp approximately 3 minutes on each side or until golden brown. !Buen provecho!

 Happy Juneteenth to the descendants of Black Texans!
 Check out all the talented #JuneteethCookout chefs below: